rafael-carvalho-dev/GitPracticeRepo/README.md

 ## License

 This project is licensed under the Open Source License.
+Check the license file for more info.